-The Chief Actuary of the Company reports to the CEO of the Company to ensure that the Actuarial Function is not unduly influenced by the underwriting function.
+The European Head of Actuarial Function reports to the CEO of the Company to ensure that the Actuarial Function is not unduly influenced by the underwriting function.

-The Actuarial Function Reports and the Opinions on Underwriting Policy and the Reinsurance Arrangements are produced annually and presented to the Board by the Chief Actuary of the Company, having first been reviewed by the Executive Risk Committee.
-The Board exercises appropriate additional oversight over the reserving process by receiving quarterly reports from the Chief Actuary.
-Detailed review of the quarterly reserve reports is delegated to the Finance Committee and on an annual basis the Audit Committee meets with the Chief Actuary and the External Auditors to receive reserve reports and to discuss reserving issues.

-The Board and Company's senior management do not have an undue influence on the activities of the Actuarial Function due to the professionalism of the in-house actuarial team, peer reviews from external auditors and oversight from other actuaries within the wider Travelers organisation.
+The Actuarial Function Reports and the Opinions on Underwriting Policy and the Reinsurance Arrangements are produced annually and presented to the Board by the European Head of Actuarial Function, having first been reviewed by the Executive Risk Committee.
+The Board exercises appropriate additional oversight over the reserving process by receiving quarterly reports from the Company's actuarial team which are presented by the European Head of Actuarial Function.
+Detailed review of the quarterly reserve reports is delegated to the Finance Committee and on an annual basis the Audit Committee meets with the European Head of Actuarial Function and the External Auditors to receive reserve reports and to discuss reserving issues Controls over the Board and Company's senior management having an undue influence on the activities of the Actuarial Function arise from the maintenance of professional standards of conduct by the in-house actuarial team, oversight from external auditors and peer reviews by other actuaries within the wider Travelers organisation.

-B.7 Outsourcing
+2.7 Outsourcing